Teeling ‘disappointed’ at planning refusal in Louth for whiskey warehouses

 The entrepreneur who led a renaissance in Irish whiskey from his Cooley Distillery in Co Louth, said he would look outside the county for the company’s substantial warehousing needs.

-Through his company, Great Northern Distillery, Mr Teeling had planned to develop 13 maturation warehouses across a 111-acre portion of the land.
-Each warehouse had a proposed floor area of about 4,000 sq m (43,000 square feet) and would have been around 10 metres (33 feet) high.
+Through his company Great Northern Distillery, Mr Teeling had planned to develop 13 maturation warehouses across 111 acres.
+Each warehouse had a proposed floor area of about 4,000sq m (43,000sq ft) and would have been around 10m (33ft) high.

 Mr Teeling previously said the company planned to spend more than €20 million on the site.